nklenk/VineyardDashboard/README.md

 #TODO: cloud option

 ## Wifi Mesh
-In order to used meshing the wifi needs to support ()
+In order to used meshing the wifi needs to support IBSS

 All raspberry pi chips (newer) have it, but a cheaper 3rd party solution is somthing that should be considered.